Ryuutei/wgwg/source/mortal_kombat/09-komplete_ed.rst

 - 8 3 1 8 3 1 （Sais, Shao Kahn, MK, Sais, Shao Kahn, MK）: Jumping Disabled
 - 9 0 0 9 0 0 （Raiden, Dragon, Dragon, Raiden, Dragon, Dragon）: No Blood
 - 9 1 1 9 1 1 （Raiden, MK, MK, Raiden, MK, MK）: Armless Kombat
-- 9 3 1 9 3 1 （Raiden, Shao Kahn, MK, Raiden, Shao Kahn, MK）: Kombos Disabled
+- 9 3 1 9 3 1 （Raiden, Shao Kahn, MK, Raiden, Shao Kahn, MK）: Combos Disabled

-****
+..
 Trophy/Awards List
     __________________

     - A for Effort: Complete Tutorial Mode
     - Arcade Champion: Complete Arcade Ladder with All Fighters
     - Back in Time: Complete Story Mode 100%
     - Best…Alternate…Ever!: Unlock Flesh Pit Mileena Costume
     - Block This: Perform 10 hit kombo with any fighter
     - Brotherhood of Shadow: Discover and Fight Hidden Kombatant 4 in Arcade Ladder
     - Complet-ality: Perform 1 of each type of "-ality"
     - Cold Fusion: Unlock Hidden Fighter "Cyber Sub-Zero"
     - Cyber Challenger: Complete 100 Online Matches
     - Dim Mak!: Complete ALL Test Your Strike Mini Game Challenges
     - Don't Jump!: Win a Ranked Online Match Without Jumping
     - e-X-cellent!: Successfully land every playable fighter's X-Ray
     - Fatality: Perform a Fatality
     - Finish Him?: Perform Any Fighter's Hidden Finishing Move
     - Finish What You Start!: Perform a Fatality with ALL Playable Fighters
     - Halfway There: Complete Story Mode 50%
     - Hide and Seek: Discover and Fight Hidden Kombatant 2 in Arcade Ladder
     - Humiliation: Get a Flawless Victory in an Online Match
     - I 'Might' Be the Strongest: Complete ALL Test Your Might Mini-Game Challenges
     - I'm not Dead Yet: Comeback with  under 10% health in Online Ranked Match
     - Ladder Master:  Comeplete Arcade Ladder on Max Difficulty without using a Continue
     - License to Kill: Complete Fatality Trainer
     - Luck Be A Lady: Get All MK Dragons in Test Your Luck
     - My Kung Fu Is Strong: Gain Mastery of 1 Fighter
     - My Kung Fu Is Stronger: Gain Mastery of ALL Fighters
     - Outstanding!: Win10 Ranked Online Matches in a row
     - Pit Master: Discover and Fight Hidden Hidden Kombatant 3 in Arcade Ladder
     - Quan-Tease: Unlock Hidden Figther "Quan Chi"
     - Robots Rule: Complete Tag Ladder with Robo Sektor and Cyrax
     - Tag, You're It!: Perform and land a Tag Combo
     - The Competitor: Complete 200 Versus Matches（both online or offline）
     - The Grappler: Perform every fighter's forward and backwards throws
     - The Krypt Keeper: Unlock 100% of the Krypt
     - There Can Be Only One!: Win 10 King of the Hill Matches in a row
     - There Will Be Blood!: Spill 10,000 pints of Blood
     - These Aren't My Glasses!: Complete All Test Your Sight Mini Game Challenges
     - Throws Are for Champs: Perform 8 Throws in an Online Ranked Match
     - Tough Guy!: Win an Online Match
     - Tower Apprentice: Complete 25 Tower Missions
     - Tower master: Complete ALL Tower Missions
     - Turtle!: Win both rounds with timer running out in an On-line Ranked Match
     - Ultimate Humiliation: Unlock and perform Babality for ALL characters including the hidden unlockable characters.
     - Ultimate Respect: Earn 2,500 Respect Points via King of the Hill Matches
     - Undertaker: Unlock 50% of the Krypt
     - Wavenet…: Win 100 Total Online Matches
     - What Does This Button Do?: Complete Arcade Ladder Without Blocking （Allowed to continue）
     - Where's The Arcade?: Complete Arcade Ladder with Any Fighter
     - You've Got Style: Unlock all alternate Costumes
     - You Found Me!: Discover and Fight Hidden Kombatant 1 in Arcade Ladder
     - You Will Learn Respect!: Earn 1,000 Respect Points via King of the Hill Matches